 After Scone, it would be a short 20 miles north to one of Scotland’s most iconic vistas, ‘the Queens View’.
-It is known that Queen Victoria was taken by this elevated panorama that stretches the length of Loch Tummel to the mountains of Lochaber and Glencoe beyond in 1866, but the likelihood is that the Queen in question is Isabella, Robert the Bruce’s Queen.
+It is known that Queen Victoria was taken by this elevated Perthshire vista that stretches the length of Loch Tummel to the mountains of Lochaber and Glencoe beyond in 1866, but the likelihood is that the Queen in question is Isabella, Robert the Bruce’s Queen.
 She was alleged to rest here when journeying back into the Highlands

 The Queens View looking out over Loch Tummel

 If it’s Scotland, then there must be a battlefield just round the corner, and sure enough the pass of Killiecrankie obliges.
 In 1689 an army of Jacobites (James’s men) routed a quasi-English force composed largely of lowland Scots and royalists.
 The precise composition of belligerent armies in Scottish history is often complicated, but like so many, this one divides along catholic and protestant lines.
 The hastily assembled Scottish/ Jacobite army was knowingly under strength but moved swiftly non-the-less to occupy the higher ground at the top of the pass, even if they were out-numbered.
 Rather than attempt an uphill surge, the English adopted attrition, and began firing muskets all afternoon.
 This they did to little affect, but with a bright sun in their eyes, the Jacobites waited until about seven o’clock before unleashing ‘the clan charge’.

 At close quarters the Cameron highlanders in particular were savage.
 The downhill charge was so swift many in the English ranks didn’t have time to even fix bayonets.
 Man for man, the Highlander was a fierce opponent and they quickly cut the English to pieces within minutes.
 It set in train a chain of events that would end with the Glencoe massacre (1692).